goldarluu/cse15l-lab-reports/lab-report-1-week-2.md

 **Note:** I used quotation marks "" in order to run a command on the server and used ';' in order to seperate commands that I wanted it to run.

+**Note:** Additionally, to minimize overall keystrokes, we can use the up and down keys to reuse commands that we have already used before!
+This saves plenty of time, since we don't always have to remember certain commands and accounts just to run our code.

 It should all look like this!

 ![image](multicommands.png)

 ## Happy Hacking!